How to find the accessible name of a button with Google Chrome

 What Chrome does is go through the 5 items mentioned before, and use the information to compute the accessible name.

-1. First it checks if there's a relevant aria-labelledby-attribute.
+-attribute.
 This attribute can refer to one or multiple IDs of other elements, that together result in an accessible name.
-It can refer to one element, but it can also concatenate multiple.
+It can refer to one element, but it can also concatenate multiple. - The second option is an

-4. An accessible name can also be computed from the contents.
-This is probably your most common way of naming things.
-For example, you might have a button that opens a menu: <button type="button">Menu</button>.
+.
 The content is used in this case.
 Good to know: sometimes buttons have nothing more than images (like icons) in them.
 The image is then the content.
 The accessible name of the image is then the name of the content.
-Which means that if the image has no accessible name, the button will lack one as well!
+Which means that if the image has no accessible name, the button will lack one as well! - As a last resort, Chrome checks if a

-Analyzing a button by going through this list can be insightful.
-It might explain why your title-attribute isn't doing what you thought it would.
+-attribute isn't doing what you thought it would.
 It might show that an attribute is overriding your intended name.

 Note